baozi-technology/baozi-web/content/29-11-2019/index.md

 ## Which weak-copyleft license should you sell?

-I think that giving people the right to get over side clauses of the GNU GPLv3 like "tivoization" is controversial.
+Giving people the right to get over side clauses of the GNU GPLv3 like "tivoization" is controversial.
 I myself think it is ok, considering you're already allowing other people to do something "wrong" by allowing them to embed your free software into their proprietary code.
 So the point here in my opinion, leans more towards the OSS practical use of the copyleft, that is about _being used_ while _enforcing sharing improvements_, so that you can keep the community building Free Software alive.

 That is why I encourage people "selling exception" to offer MPLv2 license for a fee as an alternative to the GNU GPL for proprietary vendors.
 The wording of "selling exception" is misleading here, as you factually do license your software under another license, but the point is in practice MPLv2 behaves as "file-level GNU GPL" despite being a separate license.